 At 17, Tatiana was discovered by a hair stylist who hired her for a photo shoot for his salon.
 He helped her build her network and launch what would quickly become a successful career.
 She moved to Paris at 19 and traveled throughout Europe for photo shoots.
 All along, her love of music has stayed with her.

-Now in New York, Tatiana continues to model and sing, blending her jazz and classical roots with modern style.
-Tatiana is thrilled to be in the city where many of her idols once performed and hopes to entertain, inspire, and comfort others like the greats once did for her.
+In New York during 4 years, Tatiana continued to model and sing, blending her jazz and classical roots with modern pop style.
+Tatiana was thrilled to be in the city where many of her idols once performed and hopes to entertain, inspire, and comfort others like the greats once did for her.